-You’ve been on a primal diet for a few weeks now; you’re feeling good about yourself, cooking all your meals at home using only the freshest whole food ingredients.
-Your family is happy, you’ve got more energy, you’re sleeping better, and you’re starting to feel this is something you can find yourself committing to long-term.
+You’ve been on a primal diet for a few weeks now.
+And you’re feeling good about yourself.
+Cooking all your meals at home using only the freshest whole food ingredients.
+Your family is happy that you’ve got more energy and you’re sleeping better.
+You’re starting to feel this is something you can find yourself committing to long-term.
 Until you decide to go eating out on the paleo diet for a meal.
 Suddenly, you realize paleo-friendly restaurants are hard to come by.

 First and foremost, consider why you chose this way of eating in the first place and be mindful of your choices.
 Avoid all grains, refined sugars and vegetable oils.
 Keep this in the back of your mind and eating out will become a lot easier.
 On the plus side, you’ll find that most restaurants carry a variety of Paleo-friendly dishes, but hold on before you place that order.

-More often than not you might think something on the menu is Paleo friendly but likely there’s a sneaky ingredient that isn’t aligned with your health goals.
-In all cases, it’s best to ask your waiter if there’s anything hidden such as sugar, soy, or vegetable oils before you order your meal.
+There are times the menu is Paleo friendly but likely there’s a sneaky ingredient that isn’t aligned with your health goals.
+It’s best to ask your waiter if there’s anything hidden such as sugar, soy, or vegetable oils before you order your meal.

-Make a habit of ordering your salad with dressing on the side, or ask the waiter to bring you some extra virgin olive oil and vinegar.
+Make a habit of ordering your salad with dressing on the side.
+You can ask the waiter to bring you some extra virgin olive oil and vinegar.
 If you’re used to having fries or rice with your steak, swap your usual side for grilled veggies.
 Do not feel shy to ask that the chef uses either olive oil or butter for cooking them.

-Eggs and omelets are always a good choice; just keep in mind that most restaurants tend to use unhealthy oils such as canola or peanut oil so ask for your eggs to be cooked in butter or bacon grease.
-The key here is to make sure you’re not chasing the perfect paleo meal; your aim is to minimize the impact the food will have on your body, and most importantly to make sure you savor every last bite.
+Eggs and omelets are always a good choice.
+Just keep in mind that most restaurants tend to use unhealthy oils such as canola or peanut oil so ask for your eggs to be cooked in butter or bacon grease.
+The key here is to make sure you’re not chasing the perfect paleo meal.
+Your aim is to minimize the impact the food will have on your body.
+Most importantly, make sure you savor every last bite.

 Nevertheless, sometimes, no matter how hard you try you’ll find there really isn’t a paleo option for you to choose from.
 In these rare situations, either pick the most paleo-friendly meal or have whatever you want, it’s totally up to you.
 Once you’ve got your body fat adapted and your overall food intake in check the occasional slip-up really isn’t the end of the world.